SELF INJURY AWARENESS DAY

 SELF INJURY AWARENESS DAY HISTORY

-Since at least 1999, Self-Injury Awareness Day has been promoted by several organizations to raise awareness about self-injury and how to better provide support.
+Several organizations promote Self-Injury Awareness Day each year to raise awareness about self-injury and how to provide support.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!